Culvert Design Guidelines for Ecological Function

 • THEY CAN BE EMBEDDED IF VERTICAL CONSTRAINTS OR COVER REQUIREMENTS DICTATE OR IF SMALL ANIMAL PASSAGE IS DESIRED (PROVIDE SOIL COVERAGE ALONG BOTTOM TO FACILITATE).

 • WELL GRADED MATERIAL STABLE TO THE 100 YEAR FLOOD FLOW SHOULD BE USED TO DIRECT FLOWS AND PROVIDE EMBEDMENT OF FLOOD PLAIN CULVERTS.
-THE GOAL IS BE TO PREVENT WASHOUT OF THE MATERIAL AND SUBSEQUENT FLOW SPLITTING AFTER FLOOD WATERS RECEDE IF A FLOOD PLAIN CULVERT IS EMBEDDED.
+THE GOAL IS TO PREVENT WASHOUT OF THE MATERIAL AND SUBSEQUENT FLOW SPLITTING AFTER FLOOD WATERS RECEDE IF A FLOOD PLAIN CULVERT IS EMBEDDED.

 • PIPE-ARCH SHAPES CAN BE USED TO DEVELOP CAPACITY EARLIER IN THE FLOOD CYCLE.